v1nnyrusso/Pantry-Network/README.md

 - auth/: Contains the authentication logic.

-- controllers/: Contains the controllers for handling different routes.
+- controllers/: Contains the controllers for handling different routes, an intermediary between the views and models.

 - css/: Contains the CSS files for styling the application.

 - data/: Contains the database manager.

 - models/: Contains the data models for the application.
+The database uses these models to update the database.

 - public/: Contains public assets like images and stylesheets.